mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

   --web-experience-id "wex-abcd1234xmpl"
 ```

 Delete the user assignment.
 Replace "arn:aws:sso::123456789012:application/ssoins-abcd1234xmpl/apl-abcd1234xmpl" with your application ARN that's returned from Step 4.
 Replace "1234abcd-xmpl-5678-efgh-90ijklmnopqr" with the user ID that's returned in Step 3.
+Replace "us-east-1" with the AWS Region where your IAM Identity Center instance is located.

 ```bash
 aws sso-admin delete-application-assignment \